webpack/webpack.js.org/src/content/contribute/writing-a-scaffold.md

 Welcome to the demonstration of the new `webpack init` command!
 To view what we are building today, run `webpack init webpack-scaffold-demo`.
 This demo will show you how to build your own webpack scaffold.
 Let's start by creating a file named `generator.js`.

 ## Create a basic structure

+Before writing a `webpack-cli` scaffold, think about what you're trying to achieve.
+Do you want a "general" scaffold that could be used by any project or type of app?
+Do you want something focused, like a scaffold that writes both your `webpack.config.js` and your framework code?
+It's also useful to think about the user experience for your scaffold.

+`webpack-cli` offers interactive experience to customize the output accordingly.
+For example asking questions like: "What is your entry point?".

 Let's create our skeleton.
 In order for the webpack CLI to detect our options, we have to define some properties in the constructor.